 When legumes and other nitrogen fixing plants and the bacteria work together to store the nitrogen, they are creating a green warehouse in your garden.
 While they are growing, they release very little nitrogen into the soil, but when they are done growing and they die, their decomposition releases the stored nitrogen and increases the total nitrogen in soil.
 Their death makes nitrogen available for plants later on.

 How to Use Nitrogen Fixing Plants in Your Garden

 Nitrogen for plants is essential to your garden but can be difficult to add without chemical assistance, which is not desirable for some gardeners.
 This is when nitrogen fixing plants are useful.
 Try planting a winter cover crop of legumes, such as clover or winter peas.
 In the spring, you can simply till under the plants into your garden beds.

-As these plants decompose, they will raise total nitrogen in soil and will make available the nitrogen for plants that are unable to get nitrogen from the air.
+As these plants decompose, they will raise the total nitrogen in the soil and will make nitrogen available for plants that are unable to get nitrogen from the air.